Bowman1410/ASL_Alphabet_Recognition/README.md

 # ASL Alphabet Recognition
 This repository contains code for building a convolutional neural network (CNN) model to recognize American Sign Language (ASL) alphabets using TensorFlow and Keras.
+* Many factors were taken into concideration as to what neural network architecture to use, but after careful concideration, CNN semed like the natural choice.
+* I chose to integrate Tensorflow in this project for it's "tf.lite.TFLiteConverter" function so this model can be implimented onto a mobile device

 ## Dataset
 The ASL Alphabet dataset used in this project consists of images representing each letter of the ASL alphabet in American Sign Language.
 The dataset is organized into three sets: training, validation, and testing.
 The dataset is availble at: https://www.kaggle.com/datasets/grassknoted/asl-alphabet